caokhoi2702/Python-API-Development/README.md

 # INTRODUCTION
-This is a comprehensive Python API project.
+This is a comprehensive Python API project using `FastAPI`.

-# DEVELOPMENT
-- Install Python
-- Install and configure VSCode
-- Setup Virtual Environments